AgentMC/Sao20/Translate/Ru/Part8.md

 1. <a name="Prim1"></a>Decorative small toy [ball](https://en.wikipedia.org/wiki/Temari_(toy)).
 2. <a name="Prim2"></a>So we had Иванезуми previously, this is another species of Underworld rat.
 Naming is bit more complicated though.
 While “Nezumi” remains “rat”, и “nure” probably stays for wetland area it lives in, “miminaga” is the first part of the name they call Australian Bilbies (specifically, [dalgytes](https://en.wikipedia.org/wiki/Greater_bilby)).
 So, altogether that should be something like… “bilby-like swamp rat”?
-3. <a name="Prim3"></a>тогари = shrew, hanaguma = coati. Я have no clue to what тогари is here, but based on description it talks about [Western Mountain Coati](https://en.wikipedia.org/wiki/Nasuella_olivacea).
+3. <a name="Prim3"></a>тогари = shrew, hanaguma = coati. Я have no clue to what тогари is here, but based on description it talks about [Западной Mountain Coati](https://en.wikipedia.org/wiki/Nasuella_olivacea).
 Let’s just think this is some very _special_ variety of coati, but not quite a coati.
 4. <a name="Prim4"></a>熱線, actually translates as “infrared rays” :)
 <!--5. <a name="Prim5"></a>.
 6. <a name="Prim6"></a>.